Managing tables and directories

 NULLvalue. - Primary key.
 Specify whether the column is part of the primary key.
 Primary indexes are automatically created based on the primary key.

-- If necessary, set up secondary indexes
+- Set up secondary indexes

 - Key: One or more columns that make up a key for creating a secondary index.